Barefoot Sanders

 Harold Barefoot Sanders Jr. (February 5, 1925 – September 21, 2008) was an American attorney, politician, and jurist who served as a United States district judge of the United States District Court for the Northern District of Texas and counsel to President Lyndon B. Johnson.
 He was best known for overseeing the lawsuit to desegregate the Dallas Independent School District.

-Early life and education
+Early life

 Sanders was born in Dallas, Texas to H.B.
-Sanders, and the former May Elizabeth Forrester.
+Sanders and the former May Elizabeth Forrester.
 "Barefoot" was the maiden name of his paternal grandmother, Dennie Barefoot.
 Early in his life, Sanders went by "H.B."
 He graduated from North Dallas High School in 1942.
 He served in the United States Navy during World War II between 1943 and 1946.
 While attending the University of Texas, Sanders was elected student body president in 1947.
 He was affiliated with Phi Delta Theta, Blue Key, Phi Delta Phi, Phi Delta Kappa and the Texas Cowboys.
 Sanders received a Bachelor of Arts degree from the University of Texas at Austin in 1949, and a Juris Doctor in 1950 from the University of Texas School of Law.